 Most ETFs disclose their holdings on a daily basis.

-Due to typically lower turnover and the in-kind creation/redemption process, ETFs typically pass through fewer capital gains to U.S. expatriates.
+Due to typically lower turnover and the in-kind creation/redemption process, ETFs typically pass through fewer capital gains to U.S. investors, including expatriates.

-What are the considerations when investing in ETFs?
+What are some considerations when investing in ETFs?

-Schwab doesn't charge commissions for online ETF trades.
+Schwab doesn't charge commissions for online ETF trades.1

 On top of commissions, investors also pay the "spread" when buying or selling ETFs, the difference between the higher price you pay to acquire a security and the lower price at which you can sell it.